Microscopic hematuria algorithm, from AUA Guidelines (2025)

 - Upper tract imaging: CTU, MRU, renal US + retrograde pyelograms

-- Renal US: less sensitive for upper tract urothelial cancer but very sensitive for renal neoplasms, but due to rarity the costs outweigh the benefits
+- Renal US: less sensitive for upper tract urothelial cancer but very sensitive for renal neoplasms, recommended option for intermediate risk patients

 - Cystoscopy: perform without enhancement (blue light), preferable as screening test

-- If persistent/worsening hematuria after renal US, obtain further imaging
+- If persistent/worsening hematuria after renal US, obtain cross-sectional imaging

 Follow-up